kehantan/labbook/docs/assays/plaque.rst

 #.
 Remove PFA after 1 hr.

-    Using a micropipette, remove the PFA and discard into waste bottle labelled 'chemical waste'.
-The bottle is stored under the laminar flow cabinet in the lab.
+    * Using a micropipette, remove the PFA and discard into waste bottle labelled 'chemical waste'.
+    * The chemical waste bottle is stored under the laminar flow cabinet in the lab.

 #.
-Rinse the plate in a bucket of water for a few times to wash away the agarose.
+Rinse the plate in a bucket of water for a few times to wash away the agarose overlay.

     Fill a bucket with tap water first, then immerse the plate into the bucket.
 Wait for 1 or 2 seconds, then take out the plate.
 Repeat the process for a few times.

 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Stain the wells with crystal violet for 2 to 3 mins.

-    No fix volume required, just need to cover the cell layer.
+    * No fix volume required, just need to cover the cell layer.
 300 uL should be enough.

-    Dispense from the wall of each well.
+    * Dispense from the wall of each well.
+    * Tilt the plate to make sure crystal violet covers the all areas within the wells.

 #.
-Tilt the plate to make sure crystal violet covers the all areas within the wells.
+Tilt the plate for 1 to 2 mins.
 #.
 Remove the crystal violet.

     We usually reuse the crystal violet, so pipette the crystal violet in the wells back into the tube which stores crystal violet

 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.

-    This action is similar to how we rinse away the agarose.
+    This action is similar to how we rinse away the agarose overlay.

 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Leave the plate on bench to air dry.